 Q: Am I contagious?

-A: Unless there is active exposure to your infected blood, you have a very low likelihood of transmitting this infection to loved ones, family members and friends.
+A: Unless there is active exposure to your infected blood, you have a very low likelihood of transmitting his infection to loved ones, family and friends.

 Q: Who should be screened for hepatitis C?